General Fusion will host EPR 2017

 The program committee will select invited talks, and in addition will solicit contributed papers describing experimental, theoretical, or computational work presently done in the EPR program, and papers describing new ideas for possible proposals.
 The contributed papers will be presented as posters, which will be displayed during the workshop.

-This workshop encourages presentation of results and concepts that have the potential to address issues with the mainline concepts, or to lead to a second-generation practical fusion power system, complementing and supporting the important feasibility steps of the International Thermonuclear Experimental Reactor (ITER), and the National Ignition Facility (NIF).
+This workshop encourages presentation of results and concepts that have the potential to address issues with the mainline concepts and shorten the time required to bring fusion energy to the grid, thereby complementing and supporting the important feasibility steps of the International Thermonuclear Experimental Reactor (ITER), and the National Ignition Facility (NIF).
 The EPR experiments also complement the mainline concepts in the advancement of fusion plasma science.
 These experiments test the general validity of theoretical predictions and models in plasma physics in wider parameter regimes, develop new ideas in fusion technology, and cross-fertilize with other fields of plasma science.